Mission: Impossible 7 set shut down again due to Covid-19

 The Sun newspaper, citing unnamed sources, said 14 members of the production tested positive after shooting a nightclub scene, and that Cruise, like other people working on the set, would have to self-isolate for 14 days.

-A spokesperson for Cruise, who is also a producer on the action film, did not immediately return a call for comment.
+A spokesman for Cruise, who is also a producer on the action film, did not immediately return a call for comment.

 Shooting resumed last year in countries including Norway, Italy and Britain.
 Cruise was caught on audio tape last December yelling at the crew over breaches in Covid-19 safety protocols.